-As we approach Bentonville from the old Daisy BB Gun Headquarters in Rogers, we become more aware of Wal-Mart's power.
-Lengthening convoys of semi trucks, with Wal-Mart or Sam's Club emblazoned on their sides, pass us as we close in on the Birthplace of Wal-Mart (rebranded "Walmart" since 2008").
+As we approach Bentonville from the old Daisy BB Gun Headquarters in Rogers, we become more aware of Walmart's power.
+Lengthening convoys of semi trucks, with Walmart or Sam's Club emblazoned on their sides, pass us as we close in on the Birthplace of Walmart.
 On the way to its the humble small town beginning, we pass Walmart's giant, modern distribution center and enormous, modern corporate HQ.

 The "keys to the city" of many towns are bittersweet to look at, when viewed either as symbols of welcome or as "handing Walmart the keys."
-Wal-Mart's arrival in declining towns is chronicled to make sure the keys are perceived correctly.
-Wal-Mart saved Brinkley, AR, in "A story of hope and will."
-And White Squirrel capital, Olney, IL is where Walmart lanterns and sweaters are made by Americans, beating back foreign competition.
+Walmart's arrival in declining towns is chronicled to make sure the keys are perceived correctly.
+Walmart saved Brinkley, Arkansas, in "A story of hope and will."
+And White Squirrel capital, Olney, Illinois, is where Walmart lanterns and sweaters are made by Americans, beating back foreign competition.

 Sam Walton, the late Walmart Founder, was one of the country's richest people (and family members still are).
 Sam grew up in the depression, and during this hard period forged his attitude of not "Can Do," but "Will Do."
 Walmart's huge success in an understandable low-tech business implies that anyone with the right attitude can win.